Ex-coal baron Blankenship debuts 'fact-check' campaign site - Philly

 CHARLESTON, W.Va.
-(AP) - There's a new fact-checking operation in West Virginia, and it leaves one fact out of plain sight - that it's run by U.S. Senate candidate Don Blankenship's campaign.
+(AP) - There's a new fact-checking operation in West Virginia, but it obscures where it's coming from: Don Blankenship's U.S. Senate campaign.

 The website www.factcheckwv.com explores issues in the Senate Republican primary that pits the former Massey Energy CEO against U.S. Rep. Evan Jenkins, state Attorney General Patrick Morrisey and three others.
 Those issues include whether President Donald Trump blamed Blankenship for the deadly 2010 Upper Big Branch explosion.

-The bottom of the website indicates it's paid for by Don Blankenship for U.S. Senate.
+At the very bottom of the site, below all the updated items, is a small box that says "Paid for by Don Blankenship for U.S. Senate."

 The campaign "didn't want to bias it with who paid for it," Blankenship campaign spokesman Greg Thomas said Thursday.
 "We just want people to know the truth.